-Title Proposals Map Status Development Plan Document Role and content An Ordnance Survey based plan mapping development plan policy designations and site specific proposals.
-Chain of Conformity With Oldham's Local Plan and components of Oldham's wider development plan.
+Title Proposals Map Status Development Plan Document Role and content An Ordnance Survey based plan mapping development plan policy designations and site specific land use allocations proposals set out in the Oldham Local Plan.
+Chain of Conformity With NPPF, GMSF and Oldham's Local Plan. and components of Oldham's wider development plan.
 Geographical coverage Borough-wide, except for that part of the borough that is the planning responsibility of the Peak District National Park Authority.

 Timetable

-The timetable for the Proposals Map will follow the timetable set out for the review of Oldham's Local Plan
+The timetable for the Proposals Map will follow the timetable set out for the review of Oldham's Local Plan (see above).

 Consultation on SA Scoping Report Autumn 2016

 Options Report Spring 2017

 Draft Plan Spring 2018

 Publication of proposed submission documents Spring 2019

 Submission Summer 2019

 Examination Autumn 2019

 Adoption Late 2019 /early 2020